 July 4th, 02007 by Stuart Candy

-Philip Tetlock (screen shot from high-res Seminar video at members’ webpage)
+Philip Tetlock (screen shot from high-res Seminar video available to members)

 Philip Tetlock recently presented a Seminar About Long-Term Thinking to the effect that confident forecasters ought to be ignored.
 Despite his research showing the profound unreliability of such speculation, it’s rare to find even a moderately systematic evaluation of political forecasts in the popular media.
 In this category comes an article from the online version of Radar magazine earlier this year, “The Iraq Gamble”, which scrutinises journalistic commentators’ predictions about the war in Iraq.
 In it, writer Jebediah Reed tracks the fortunes of predictions against those of the predictors, and is disturbed by what turns up.